 And for this first time, Art on the Tideway offers an insight into some of the works and the artists behind them.

-Set to be followed by a Q&A with one of the featured artists, those behind the public art strategy and the filmmaker producing the project, the film screening will be hosted by the Royal Society of Arts on September 9th.
+The screening was followed by a Q&A with one of the featured artists, those behind the public art strategy and the filmmaker producing the project.

 Bridget Sawyers, Tideway’s Public Art Consultant, said: “The scale of the Tideway project, with sites located along the Thames, presented a wonderful opportunity to provide public art for these new and existing areas of public realm.